Warriors (novel series): Super Editions

 Super Editions are stand-alone books in the Warriors series that are about 500 pages long, approximately double the length of a regular Warriors book.
 The first Super Edition was Firestar's Quest, detailing Firestar's journey to rebuild SkyClan, the long-lost fifth Clan of the forest.
-Other super editions include Bramblestar's Storm, describing newly appointed ThunderClan leader Bramblestar learning to lead his Clan through hardship, Yellowfang's Secret, which tells the story of a ShadowClan medicine cat whose son eventually murders his own father and nearly destroys his entire Clan with his vicious conquests, and Bluestar's Prophecy, which tells the story of Bluestar, ThunderClan's leader before Firestar.
-There have been 15 Super Editions published thus far, with the most recent, Onestar's Confession, having been released in September 2022.
-Each Super Edition (excluding Firestar’s Quest) contains an exclusive manga chapter at the end.
+There have been 18 Super Editions published thus far, with the most recent, StormClan's Folly, having been released in August 2025.
+All Super Editions between Bluestar's Prophecy and Onestar's Confession contain an exclusive manga chapter at the end.
 The Super Editions include: